kpanic9/aws-vpc-cf/README.md

 # AWS-CloudFormation

-Goto https://www.freenom.com/ // create an account and login Check for availability of a sample domain like 'awscftest' Select the domain and checkout
+Goto https://www.freenom.com/ create an account and login
+Check for availability of a sample domain like 'awscftest.tk'
+Select the domain and checkout.
+This will go to the next screen, but before going forward we need to create the R53 Zone.

 Go to aws Route 53 Console
-Create a publicaly hosted zone: 'awscftest.tk'
+Create a publicaly hosted zone (Eg: 'awscftest.tk') Update the 'R53PublicZoneId' and 'AlbDnsRecord' (Eg: app.awscftest.tk) paremeters in env/application.json file
-Get the ns record entries and find their ip addresses using, nslookup {dns-name}
+Get the ns record entries and find their ip addresses using, nslookup {dns-name} and not down the nameserver ip addresses.

-On https://www.freenom.com/ Select 'use dns' and 'Use your own dns server' Insert two ns ip addresses for Route53 Zone found
+Back on https://www.freenom.com/, select 'use dns' and 'Use your own dns server'
+Insert two ns ip addresses for Route53 Zone found earlier

-Get the ZoneID and domain name

-Goto ACM Console and create a certificate using Domain Authentication
+Goto ACM Console and create a certificate using Domain Authentication Update the 'CertificateArn' paremeter in env/application.json file

+Note: Currently the code for public dns name and ssl certificaten is commented(Onwards line 244) as I do not have a public domain to test it.

 ## Deploy Application